 However, the ombudsman can investigate a non-compliant organisation, and has the power to take them to court if they are not following Australian law.

-In general, you would go to the Fair Work Ombudsman if you needed help with:
+You would go to the Fair Work Ombudsman if you needed help with:

 - pay and wages